 Jurisdictions adopt rent regulations for many reasons, among them ensuring stability for tenants in rent-stabilized units and promoting the overall affordability of rental housing.
 But the goals of rent regulation can sometimes be in tension: maintaining the affordability of existing housing might discourage new housing construction.
 Meanwhile, protections for current tenants might make it harder for future tenants or those living in unregulated units to remain in and afford housing.
 Designing an effective rent regulation regime requires careful attention to the condition of local and regional rental housing markets and the details of how a particular law will operate.

-This brief refers to all regulatory frameworks for rent increases in housing as “rent regulations,” a term that encompasses both “rent control” (which typically references a hard cap on allowable rents) and “rent stabilization” (a more flexible form of regulation).
+This brief refers to all regulations governing rent increases in housing as “rent regulations,” a term that encompasses both “rent control” (which typically references a hard cap on allowable rents) and “rent stabilization” (which is generally a more flexible form of regulation).

-While the primary concern of rent regulation laws is rent increases, many rent regulation laws also include other tenant protections, such as just-cause eviction requirements and a right to lease renewals.
-These policies share an overarching goal of providing tenants with predictable costs and stability in housing.
+While rent regulation laws aim to stabilize rent increases, many such laws also include other tenant protections, such as just cause eviction requirements and right to lease renewals.
+These policies share an overarching goal of providing tenants predictable costs and housing stability.

 What happens at vacancy?